DarkseidAM/trailerfin_rust/README.md

 * Written in rust for performance and safety

 ## Requirements
-* IMDb IDs in your media folder structure
+* IMDb IDs in your media folder structure, or
+  TMDB IDs in your media folder structure

 ## Configuration via Env Variables